The following are highlights and selected provisions of relevance to the nonprofit sector, as passed by the U.S. Senate on March 6, 2021.

 Employee Retention Tax Credit

-Extends the employee retention tax credit, as added by the CARES Act and expanded by the Consolidated Appropriations Act, 2021, through December 31, 2021.
-Modifies the credit such that, beginning after June 30, 2021, the credit can only be claimed against the hospital insurance tax.
+Extends the employee retention tax credit through December 31, 2021.
+Allows the hardest hit organizations to count all wages paid as qualifying wages, not just those wages paid to employees that are not providing services.
+Modifies the credit such that, beginning after June 30, 2021, the credit can only be claimed against the hospital insurance tax to comply with the budget reconciliation process.

 Assistance to Individuals